Apply to DTS

 For the full application, the following credentials must be submitted:

 - Demonstration of English proficiency.
 Applicants for whom English is not their native or birth language must submit scores for the TOEFL.
+View more information about this requirement.

 - More Details